 During the 1990’s the then Head Coach, Ally Whike, did a magnificent job which resulted in the Club producing numerous Scottish Champions, Record Holders, etc., and it was capped with the selection of Kirsty Orr, at the age of 15, to become the first ever Club member to represent Great Britain.
 The event was the 1997 European Youth Olympics, after which Kirsty went on to gain further GB and Scottish honours.
 Kirsty subsequently became a key member of the Hearts coaching team.

 Ally was a former member of the Club whose parents enrolled him as a 4 year old.
-He is currently Performance Director with Scottish Swimming and has continued the family connection with Hearts as his daughter is now a swimming member.
+He is currently Performance Director with Scottish Swimming and has continued the family connection with Hearts as daughters are now swimming members.

 In the 2002 Commonwealth Games at Manchester, the Club was delighted that two Hearts members were selected for the Scottish Team, namely Kirsty Balfour and Gregor Tait.
 Although both were at that time training within the City of Edinburgh Swimming set-up, this again was another “First” as this was the first time Club Members had participated in these prestigious Games.
 While Kirsty raced to an excellent 7th. place in the 100 Breast Final, Gregor went even better and collected a Silver Medal for a brilliant swim in the 200 Backstroke.